mepox/simple-urlshortener/README.md

 - String url - the url of the ShortURL

 ## Controllers
-They are responsible to handle the client REST API requests.
+They are responsible to handle the clients' REST API requests.

 ### HomeController.java
 Responsible to handle the main page's REST API requests.